 There are those in the NFL who feel that Kouandjio, and not the more decorated Taylor Lewan or Jake Matthews, has the highest upside at tackle.
 William Beatty just isn’t cutting it so far as a left tackle and might be better suited inside.

 4. Pittsburgh Steelers

 Texas A&M OT Jake Matthews

-We’re talking about an experienced, gifted left tackle who might turn out better than any of the top-3 picks at the position — including Joeckel, his former teammate — this past draft.
+We’re talking about an experienced, gifted left tackle who might actually turn out better than any of the top-3 picks at the position — including Joeckel, his former teammate — this past draft.
 And forget Levi Brown: The Steelers need a long-term solution, and Matthews easily could shift back to right tackle (where he played in 2012) for a year or two.

 5. St. Louis Rams

 Clemson WR Sammy Watkins

 Too high?
 Not likely given that they spent a top-10 pick on a receiver last year?
 Possibly.
 But they have multiple first-round picks (and, as of right now, two top-10ers) and can go with the top offensive talent available here.
 And they still need another receiver, it appears.